rapi3/Fake-Gree-server/README.md

 * Your Gree unit connected to wifi.<br>

 # Setting it all up
-1. If you can; monitor the communication from AC on firewall to see to what domain/IP and port it is connecting and set-up your DNS override in my case it is `eu.dis.gree.com` to point to your Server_IP.<br>
+1. If you can; monitor the communication from AC on firewall to see to what domain/IP and port it is connecting and set-up your DNS override, in my case it is `eu.dis.gree.com` to point to your Server_IP.<br>
 2. Download, review, edit to your needs and change the server IP and in some cases the port 1812 need to be changed to another one: 1813, 5000... this depend of your AC model and firmware version so find what port work for your AC unit if you can.<br>
    Copy gree_server.py and gree_server_tls.py to /opt/fakegree/ and gree_server.service to /etc/systemd/system and test:<br>
 `python3 /opt/fakegree/gree_server.py <SERVER_IP> <PORT> eu.dis.gree.com`<br>